CPC Definition - Subclass G06N

 This place covers:

-Inference system that provides explanations of the inferences to the user in the context of diagnostic or decision support
+Inference or reasoning model that provides or supports explanations or interpretations of the inferences or reasoning to the user in the context of diagnostic or decision support.

 In patent documents, the following words/expressions are often used as synonyms: